Silvenga/silvenga.com/src/posts/archive/openvpn-obfuscating.md

+---
-Title: Notes on OpenVPN Obfuscating
+title: Notes on OpenVPN Obfuscating
-Published: 24 Jan 15
+date: 2015-01-24
-Description: Some notes on how to setup OpenVPN obfuscation using Obfproxy.
+description: Some notes on how to setup OpenVPN obfuscation using Obfproxy.
 ---

 > This is a work in progress.
 I would very much like to make a GUI for the windows version of obfsproxy, and a better wrapper for Ubuntu.

 > Below is weekend muse which works, but IMHO rather hackish'ly.

 ## Server (Ubuntu 14.04 LTS)

 `obfsproxy` is included in the default Ubuntu Trusty repos now (although a bit out of date).
 It contains the pluggable transport `obfs3`.
 ```bash
 apt-get install obfsproxy